oslabs-beta/indiK8or/README.md

 # User guide
 ## Dashboard
-This page of the application will provide a visual overview of your kubernetes cluster.
-The visualization will show the control plane, namespaces, pods, services, deployments and nodes.
+This page of the application will provide a visual overview of your kubernetes cluster's metrics.
+The dashboard shows metrics on CPU usage, memory, disk, network, etc.

  <img src="https://github.com/oslabs-beta/indiK8or/assets/112515781/bf10b707-b72b-4b7e-8604-f96767da9d0b" width="700" height="400"/>

 ## Pods
-This page will show you the health and status of the pods, it provides the details including image's name, ready, status, age, and IP.
-It additionally offers images & vulnerability scan.
+This page will display the health and status of each pod, providing pod details such as name, status, age, IP, and associated images.
+Click on the 'SCAN' button to check each image for potential vulnerabilities.
+Once the scanning process is complete, a pop-up window will list any existing vulnerabilities, if found.

  <img src="https://github.com/oslabs-beta/indiK8or/assets/112515781/13cd8a06-3849-4a95-8853-b0833db0899a" width="700" height="400"/>
 <br>